esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/synopsis.md

-In this workshop participants will take an R script, and make it into their own reusable, shareable R package.
+In this workshop participants will take an R script, and turn it into their own reusable, shareable R package.